top of page

 Step into the park in any season and you feel a sense of peace, pride and community.

 UP NEXT: While we're in New York, we're featuring its famous High Line, which was created from a derelict railroad line.
 It offers a beautiful stroll through landscaped gardens and intriguing sculpture.
+New York's High Line is another attraction, a clever resurrection of an abandoned rail area, brought to new life with plants, a walkway and sculpture.

 Comments